 However, every time they’re used, the website has to access the file to make a request using HTTP (HyperText Transfer Protocol).
 Using features like this too often can seriously slow down your website.

 To minimize this, try not to use as many of these features as you can.
-Stuff like dialogue boxes, dynamic slideshows, and Facebook-like buttons, and the like are all usually saved externally.
+Stuff like dialogue boxes, dynamic slideshows, Facebook-like buttons, and the like are all usually saved externally.

 We’re not saying get rid of all of these features.
 External scripts are very useful, as they can add the same functions to many different websites.
 So it’s up to you to decide which features to keep.